-This dish also has another ingredient that is lean and full of health benefits, which are mushrooms.
-Mushrooms are low in cholesterol, high in protein, and high in vitamins and minerals like potassium, selenium, vitamin D, and calcium.
+The meat is super tender cooked with veggies in a delicious creamy sauce.
+Also, I use plenty of extra veggies such as fresh mushrooms, red peppers, or green bell peppers.
+The veggies are low in cholesterol, high in protein, high in vitamins and minerals like potassium, selenium, vitamin C, vitamin D, and calcium.
 Not to mention, they are quite tasty, too!

-It is a classic dish with diced chicken in a super creamy sauce.
-This makes a great topping to rice, or even pasta and toast.
+It is a classic dish made with diced meat, chicken stock, fresh veggies, cooked in a super creamy sauce.
+This is a great dish to serve over rice, pasta, and toast.

 How to make Chicken a la King?

-- Prepare the ingredients: cooked chicken, broth, butter, garlic, onion, mushroom, bell pepper, all-purpose flour, whole milk or cream, green peas, jarred pimientos, salt, and pepper.
+- Prepare the ingredients: First, prepare the cooked meat, chicken broth, butter, garlic, onion, mushroom, bell pepper, all-purpose flour, whole milk or cream, green peas, jarred pimientos, salt, and pepper.

-- In a skillet, sauté the onion, garlic, mushrooms, and bell pepper in melted butter.
+- Saute the vegetables: Next, in a large skillet over medium heat, sauté the diced onions, garlic, mushrooms, and bell pepper in melted butter.
 This will take about five minutes until the ingredients are all tender.
 Set aside.

-- Add in the milk and broth, stir, and let it simmer for about 5 minutes.
+- Make the creamy sauce: Using the same pan, lower the heat to medium-low and melt butter.
+Then, add some flour, salt, and pepper and stir in the melted butter completely.
+This will take about a minute.
+Next, add in the milk and broth, stir, and let it simmer for about 5 minutes.
 The mixture will thicken but if it gets too thick, dilute it with broth.

 How to cook the chicken for this recipe?